Azure-Samples/entra-app-management-policy-script/readme.md

 Your existing policies will need to be updated before this feature is enabled, or they will start working unexpectedly.
 This is because, previously, exceptions to restrictions in the tenant default policy were indicated by a *lack* of the restriction in the custom app management policy; once this feature is enabled, those same exceptions will be granted through a *disabled* restriction.

-The Entra ID team has created a PowerShell script that will apply the needed updates to your application policies. **The only action required from you is to [run the script](#running-the-script) before October 18, 2024.**
+The Entra ID team has created a PowerShell script that will apply the needed updates to your application policies. **The only action required from you is to [run the script](#running-the-script) before December 4, 2024.**

 The script scans the tenant for tenant-wide and custom application management policies and sets the `state` property as `enabled` where the restrictions are already defined and state is not yet set.
 Additionally the script adds new restrictions on all app specific policies that are missing in the app specific policy but defined on the tenant wide policy, but sets the `state` for these new restrictions as `disabled`

 # How do I know if I need to run the script?
-This script only needs to be run if the tenant has custom app management policies that were created on or before October 18, 2024.
+This script only needs to be run if the tenant has any custom app management policies that were created on or before November 4, 2024.

 If you are not sure if this applies to you, check for the presence of app management policies in your tenant.
 You can do this by signing into [MS Graph explorer](https://aka.ms/ge) and making the following request: